Chouffe/chouffe.github.com/_posts/2019-05-25-image-record-iter.markdown

 * `Maine_Coon`
 * ...

-I am not a pet expert and it is always a good idea to look at the dataset to get a feel for the classification task ahead.
+I am not a pet expert and it is always a good idea to look at the dataset to get a feel for the computer vision task ahead.
 Let's take a look at some dogs and cats!

 <style type="text/css">